 Underwear method is the least effective way to check the cervical mucus.
 In most cases, the discharge will have already dried out on the surface of the underwear or panty liner, which does not allow for a full examination of its consistency.

 Keeping a Cervical Mucus Chart

 Maintaining a cervical mucus chart is vital to predicting ovulation.

-Most women do not chart their cervical mucus on its own, but rather chart it along with other ovulation signs and symptoms, such as like checking cervical position or measuring basal body temperature, which produces the most accurate results.
+Most women do not chart their cervical mucus on its own, but rather chart it along with other ovulation signs and symptoms, such as measuring basal body temperature or checking cervical position, which produces the most accurate results.

 A sample cervical mucus chart, which can be made by hand or downloaded, lists the days of the menstrual cycle on which a woman can mark her daily mucus observations.
 For clarity, the remarks can be noted with different colors corresponding to a given consistency or by convenient abbreviations, such as:

 S for sticky mucus